Research

 All but one of these sources have been searched, but there still remains work to be done.

-It appears that religious news of Catholics (and Protestants) was covered much more frequently and widely in the USA as compared to the UK.
+It appears that religious news of Catholics (and Protestants) was covered much more frequently and widely in secular newspapers in the USA as compared to secular newspapers in the UK.

 Archives: